 She writes, “Usually we regard loneliness as an enemy.
 Heartache is not something we choose to invite in.
 It’s restless and pregnant and hot with the desire to escape and find something or someone to keep us company.
 When we can rest in the middle, we begin to have a nonthreatening relationship with loneliness, a relaxing and cooling loneliness that completely turns our usual fearful patterns upside down.”

 What she means by resting in the middle is avoiding the temptation to do something – anything – at the first twinges of loneliness.
 If we have an eating disorder, we might look to the refrigerator – or stay away.
-If we are single, we might join a dating site.
 If we are a drinker we might reach for the bottle.
 If we have an intense job we might throw ourselves more deeply into our work.
 But if we are not at ease in the presence of our own loneliness, what is sure is that we will do something to try to escape it.